JeroenDeDauw/GitHub/README.md

 #### New features

 * Added support for markdown.
-Files ending on .md or .markdown are now rendered appropriately.
+Files ending on .md or .markdown are now rendered appropriately
 * Added `$egGitHubCacheTime` setting

 #### Compatibility changes

-* The extension now needs to be installed via Composer.
+* The extension now needs to be installed via Composer
+* The package name has changed from `jeroen-de-dauw/mediawiki-github` to `jeroen/mediawiki-github`

 #### Enhancements